bhaskarmac/simplegallery/README.md

 1. Add images in `img` directory.
 2. Add appropriate entries in `js/imageData.json`.
 3. And you can see them in gallery.

+### Todo

+1. Implementaiton like plugin
+2. Add options like setting different options for gallery
+3. Optimization